annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/flipcontent.md

 # Flip Content

- The Flip Content UI Pattern allows you to prioritize information display by showing critical information first, revealing more details with a flip, while keeping the interface uncluttered.
+ You can use the Flip Content UI Pattern to display information that when, for example, is clicked, flips and displays different information.

    ![](<images/flipcontent-image-1.gif?width=500>)